dikshashukla455/github-profile-finder/README.md

 # Loader:
 This component contains the skeleton loader of profile and repositories. in profile,the skeleton will display while calling the api it depends upon the internet speed at sometimes it can't be visible due to fast connection . so, In repository, I have add skeleton loader for 0.5s by using settimeout method.
+So, you can see that how loader will look like.

 # Unit tests: